Imunal/open-commerce/README.md

 # open-commerce

-Microservice based eCommerce B2C project build to learn gRPC, monorepo, openai for type generation on frontend, and more stuff...
+Microservice based eCommerce B2C project build to learn gRPC, monorepo, openapi for type generation on frontend, and more stuff...

 Stack for now, may change later: